 The Company is exposed to market fluctuations in interest rates, including those in connection with its March 2017 lease of laboratory and office facilities in Tarrytown, New York.
-Commencing in the second quarter of 2017, the Company entered into interest rate swap and interest rate cap agreements to manage a portion of such interest rate risk; no new agreements of this nature were entered into during the first quarter of 2018.
+Commencing in the second quarter of 2017, the Company entered into interest rate swap and interest rate cap agreements to manage a portion of such interest rate risk; no new agreements of this nature were entered into during the six months ended June 30, 2018.
 All of the Company's derivative instruments are utilized for risk management purposes, and are not used for trading or speculative purposes.